‘ANTM’ Rumors: Tyra Banks To Replace Rita Ora With Her First Choice For The Job

 — Daily Mail Celebrity (@DailyMailCeleb) December 13, 2016

 Tyra Banks did little to quell the rumors surrounding America’s Next Top Model and its future host in a wide-ranging interview with Entertainment Weekly earlier this week.
-During the interview confessed, Tyra Banks admittedly had designs on leaving the show as early as 2007 to bring in a new host.
+During the interview, Tyra Banks admittedly had designs on leaving the show as early as 2007 to bring in a new host.
 The former host of America’s Next Top Model also revealed that British pop star Rita Ora was not her first choice to replace her on the show.

 “Many years ago, I was stressed with starting new businesses… I went to [my lawyer] and I was like, you know what, I’m ready to bring someone else in.
 I won’t say the name of that person, but I actually brought a different person to the network, met with them, and said, ‘This is the person I want to take the reins of this show.'”

 While she ultimately decided to remain with America’s Next Top Model for another decade, Tyra Banks already had her replacement in mind.
-Rumors that the unnamed celebrity Tyra Banks spoke of during the interview could be brought to the next cycle of America’s Next Top Model have already begun to circulate due her revelation.
+Rumors that the unnamed celebrity Tyra Banks spoke of during the interview could be brought to the next cycle of America’s Next Top Model have already begun to circulate due to her revelation.

-With the show’s move to VH1 this year, rating for America’s Next Top Model have slipped from previous cycles.
+With the show’s move to VH1 this year, ratings for America’s Next Top Model have slipped from previous cycles.
 The reduced ratings have only ignited more rumors that Tyra Banks would make changes to the rebooted series because of the lost audience compared to the series’ previous cycles.

 Mama is here.
 I'll see you tonight on @VH1 for the FINALE of @ANTMVH1 10/9c.
 You ready, baby? pic.twitter.com/y8wN9xfkQU